 Q.1.
 What is the Family Educational Rights and Privacy Act (FERPA) and to which entities does it apply?

 FERPA is a Federal law that protects the privacy of student education records and gives parents certain rights with respect to their children’s education records, including the right to inspect and review their children’s education records.
 Under FERPA, a parent generally must provide a signed and dated written consent before a school discloses personally identifiable information (PII) from the student’s education records.
-See 34 CFR Part 99, specifically § 99.30.
+See 34 C.F.R.
+Part 99, specifically § 99.30.
 The rights accorded to, and the consent required of, parents under FERPA transfer from the parents to the student when the student becomes an eligible student.
 See § 99.5(a)(1).
 An “eligible student” is a student who has reached the age of 18 or is attending a postsecondary institution at any age.
 See § 99.3 “Eligible student.”
 FERPA applies to all educational agencies and institutions that receive funds under any program administered by the Secretary of Education (“Department”).
 In general, when we refer to “local educational agencies (LEAs)” or “schools,” we mean “educational agencies and institutions” that are subject to FERPA.
 Private schools at the elementary and secondary levels generally do not receive funds from the Department and are, therefore, not subject to FERPA.
 While the information in this guidance is generally applicable to all schools (elementary/secondary schools and postsecondary institutions), the discussion is focused on questions faced by elementary and secondary schools.

 Q.2.
 How did the Uninterrupted Scholars Act (USA) amend FERPA?